V04 for a low-risk first purchase

 | Network identity or account separation matters | Review IP and traffic cost | Budget device price and IP cost together before paying |

-Open the invite link, create the account, and launch one cloud phone session while comparing V04, V06, and V08.
+Open the invite link, create the account, and try one cloud phone session with the app you actually care about.

-Install the target app, check login, network behavior, speed, and whether the device class feels enough.
+Install the app, check login, look at speed, and see whether the device still feels comfortable after a few minutes.

-Choose V06 as the default, V04 when budget matters most, and V08 or premium only when performance changes the outcome.
+Choose V06 as the balanced default, V04 when budget matters most, and V08 or premium only when the extra power clearly matters.